TYPE‑C™ HILIC Methods Compared to Conventional HILIC Columns - Tech Information

 • Salt accumulation

-Cogent TYPE‑C silica hydride columns demonstrate much longer stability, often lasting up to 10× longer, even under demanding gradient or LC‑MS conditions.
+Cogent TYPE‑C™ silica hydride columns demonstrate exceptional stability, frequently delivering up to 10× longer operational lifetimes under demanding LC‑MS and gradient conditions.

 This simplifies: